juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-security_groups.md

 ---
-author: "Security groups"
+title: "Security groups"
-publisher: aws-security-groups
+slug: aws-security-groups
 ---

-# Security groups

 Security groups are sets of rule that provide control over network access to your resources in an AWS environment.